cristiantorresf19191919/pokemonApiSpringBoot/README.md

 # Pokemon Backend

-A Kotlin Spring Boot backend application with WebFlux and GraphQL for managing Pokemon data.
+A Kotlin Spring Boot backend application with WebFlux and GraphQL for managing Pokemon data from PokeAPI.

 ## Architecture